Creators

 Virtual and Augmented Reality for Businesses

 The same goes for the increased use of augmented reality for corporate purposes.
-Augmented reality is being wielded for flexible on-the-job training, work meetings, and customer service.
+Augmented reality is wielded for flexible on-the-job training, work meetings, and customer service.
 In the 2020 XR Industry Insight report, a survey of AR companies showed that only 37% are developing products and software for consumers, while “65% of the AR companies surveyed said they are working on industrial applications.”

-8 Industries Being Revolutionized by Virtual Reality
+Eight Industries That Are Being Revolutionized by Virtual Reality

 Travel and Tourism

 The pandemic dealt the tourism industry a pretty harsh blow.
-Without the opportunity to travel, many are turning to their headsets to simulate the experience of getting out of the house, whether that’s simply to calm down during a tranquil walk through a forest or to meet up with friends for a virtual movie screening.
+Without the opportunity to travel, many are turning to their headsets to simulate the experience of getting out of the house, whether to calm down during a tranquil walk through a forest or meet up with friends for a virtual movie screening.

 Events and Conferences